 The Ryzen 9 3900x and 3950x are powerful processors with 12 cores packed into a tiny AM4 die area because of its 7nm manufacturing process, carrying heat is necessary.

 Thankfully, some manufacturers have created impressive CPU air coolers and water coolers for the 105W TDP of the processors and we’ll be looking into them.

 The mentioned coolers are amongst the best CPU coolers for Ryzen 9 3900x and 3950x currently available.
 They’ll be compared based on price, performance, noise levels, and aesthetics!

 Top 3 Best CPU Cooler for Ryzen 9 3900x and 3950x – 2021

 1. Be quiet!
 Dark Rock Pro 4 – View On Amazon

 The cooler comes with two radiators, two fans and takes up cooling performance to 200 Watts of cooling power.
-The cooler is powder coated in all black design and comes fitted with two PWM-controlled silent wing fans, in the middle of a 135mm and at the top a 120mm one.
+The cooler is powder-coated in an all-black design and comes fitted with two PWM-controlled silent wing fans, in the middle of a 135mm and at the top a 120mm one.

 Most motherboards nowadays are based on a black PCB, ergo this is a cooler that matches.
 From an aesthetic point of view, this just looks great in general.
-The power coated products are very sensitive, it damages quite easy and thus scratches therefore it is easier to spot.
+The powder-coated products are very sensitive, it damages quite easily and thus scratches therefore it is easier to spot.